digitallyinduced/ihp/UPGRADE.md

 # Upgrade to 1.1.0 from 1.0.1

-This version switch the IHP development environment to use devenv.sh. devenv.sh is a nix-based development environment that is similiar to the IHP's one, but is more general (e.g. you can use devenv.sh for non IHP projects as well).
+This version switch the IHP development environment to use devenv.sh. devenv.sh is a nix-based development environment that is similar to IHP's one, but is more general (e.g. you can use devenv.sh for non IHP projects as well).
 It's also a lot faster.

+Note that the upgrade will drop your existing _local_ database, so make sure to create a backup before upgrading, if needed.

 1. **Install devenv.sh**